Advanced search

 Important side effects to look out for:

-Stop taking Naproxen Tablets and tell your doctor immediately if any of the following side effects happen.
+Stop taking Naproxen Tablets and tell your doctor straight away if any of the following side effects happen.
 You may need urgent medical treatment:

 Serious stomach or gut problems, signs include